 Galaxy S10 pre-orders included a free pair of Galaxy Buds (Samsung’s AirPods alternative) or a $130 eCertificate to put toward select products on Samsung.com or the Shop Samsung app.

 The company also offered up to $550 to those trading in an old phone for a Galaxy Note 10.

 You can expect the same kind of offers to apply to come during the Galaxy Note 10 pre-order period so make sure you keep your old phone in good condition if you plan to sell it.

-Wait Because the Note 10 Launch is Getting Close
+Wait Because the Note 10 Release Date is Close

 If you're interested in the Note 10 and you can wait through July, think about putting off a purchase until Samsung takes the stage.